 The 5.6-liter V8 engine, for starters, has been tuned by Nissan’s Takumi craftsmen up from 400 horsepower to 428.
 The suspension has been firmed up with Bilstein shocks and mounted with 22-inch forged alloys from Rays.
 The power steering system has tuned by Nismo for sportier handling.
 The bodywork has been upgraded for an aggressive look and zero aerodynamic lift.
 And the interior has been refitted to make it a more suitable environment from which to command the added performance capabilities.

-Focusing on the 5.6 liter V8 model, it owns a seven-speed, automatic transmission capable of flaunting 428 hp.
+Focusing on the 5.6 litre V8 model, it owns a seven-speed, automatic transmission capable of flaunting 428 hp.
 Its gross maximum torque levels out at 40.2 kg-m/4,000 rpm.
-It has an intake manifold, multi-point fuel system, and rock-and-pinion power-assisted (hydraulic) steering.
-Its towing capacity is a laudable 2,000 kg, and its fuel tank capacity is about 140 liters.
-Overall, this state of the art engine estimates to have a better fuel efficiency of the previous model, thus making it eco-friendlier.
-It’s suspension is an independent double-wishbone, with the shock absorbers and coil springs mounted to the wishbone-shaped arms in order to enforce better control over vertical movement.
+It has an intake manifold, multi-point fuel system, and rack-and-pinion power-assisted (hydraulic) steering.
+Its towing capacity is a laudable 2,000 kg, and its fuel tank capacity is about 140 litres.
+Overall, this state of the art engine estimates to have a better fuel efficiency over the previous model, thus making it eco-friendlier.
+Its suspension is an independent double-wishbone, with the shock absorbers and coil springs mounted to the wishbone-shaped arms to enforce better control over vertical movement.

 Specs in short

 - A race-inspired version of Nissan’s legendary SUV-Patrol

 - 428 HP for exhilarating performance